Incognito/rumprun_wiki_wiki/Repo.md

 interface.
 These drivers come from the _src-netbsd_ repository.
-While the concept of rump kernels is not in any way tied to NetBSD, currently NetBSD is the only operating system kernel which is an _anykernel_, i.e. it NetBSD supports forming rump kernels out if its drivers.
+While the concept of rump kernels is not in any way tied to NetBSD, currently NetBSD is the only operating system kernel which is an _anykernel_, i.e. NetBSD supports forming rump kernels out if its drivers.
 In the future, we may offer _src-otheros_ backends as well; the rest of this document assumes only _src-netbsd_.